Robinhood for Beginners: A Complete Guide to Investing With the Controversial Stocks App

 If you are at all interested in investing, you’ve almost certainly heard of Robinhood.
-The investing app is a favorite among everyday traders who congregate in online forums like Reddit’s r/WallStreetBets, and has surpassed 18 million active users since its launch in 2013.
+The investing app is a favorite among everyday traders who congregate in online forums like Reddit’s r/WallStreetBets, and currently has around 11.4 million monthly active users.

-The Silicon Valley darling — which grew its following amid an investing surge during the COVID-19 pandemic and the ongoing cryptocurrency boom — is a commission-free trading platform, meaning users can invest in everything from ETFs to Dogecoin without going through a traditional brokerage.
+The Silicon Valley darling — which launched in 2013 and grew its following amid an investing surge and cryptocurrency boom during the COVID-19 pandemic — is a commission-free trading platform, meaning users can invest in everything from exchange-traded funds (ETFs) to Dogecoin without going through a traditional brokerage.

 Robinhood went public in July 2021, trading on the Nasdaq under the ticker symbol HOOD.
-While the company's revenue hit $565 million in the second quarter — thanks in part to a surge in crypto trading — its most recent earnings report from the quarter that ended in December 2022 showed just $380 million in revenue.
+While the company's revenue hit $565 million in the second quarter of 2021— thanks in part to a surge in crypto trading — its most recent earnings report from the quarter that ended in December 2022 showed just $380 million in revenue.

-The platform has seen its fair share of criticism.
-In June, the company faced the largest financial penalty ever issued by the Financial Industry Regulatory Authority, agreeing to pay $70 million for various regulatory allegations, including system outages, misleading users and approving customers to trade options — a risky investing move — when it was not appropriate to do so.
+Over the years, Robinhood has seen its fair share of criticism.
+In June of 2021, the company faced the largest financial penalty ever issued by the Financial Industry Regulatory Authority, agreeing to pay $70 million for various regulatory allegations, including system outages, misleading users and allowing customers to trade options — a risky investing move — when it was not appropriate to do so.
 In early 2021, Robinhood curtailed users’ ability to trade certain meme stocks like GameStop and AMC, generating the wrath of U.S. traders and lawmakers.
-Last December, Robinhood was fined $65 million, by the Securities and Exchange Commission (SEC) for allegedly misleading customers about one of its revenue sources.
+In December 2020, Robinhood was fined $65 million by the Securities and Exchange Commission (SEC) for allegedly misleading customers about one of its revenue sources.
 (Robinhood uses a practice called “payment order flow," in which a brokerage firm sends customer orders to high-speed trading firms in return for cash payments).

 The platform’s model allows users to make trades at no cost, but according to financial planner Tara Falcone, that comes at a steep price.

-Here's everything you need to know about the trendiest (and most controversial) financial app of the year — and whether or not you should use it.
+Here's everything you need to know about the trendy (and controversial) financial app — including whether or not you should use it.

 Who uses Robinhood?

-It's not limited to only Redditors taking on risky investment moves.
+But Robinhood is not limited to Redditors taking on risky investment moves.
 If you do some proper research, Robinhood can, at the very least, serve as a good introduction to investing.
 Investors can trade stocks, bonds, ETFs, crypto and more (they can also use the gifting feature to send bitcoin, ether and other tokens to others).
-But no matter how savvy you are at picking stocks, you’re highly unlikely to beat the market over the long term.
-(Which is why Money has always advised new investors to start with passively-managed index funds with proven track records instead.)
+But no matter how savvy you are at picking stocks, you’re highly unlikely to beat the market over the long term — which is why Money has always advised new investors to start with passively-managed index funds with proven track records instead.

 Before you download any sort of investing app, figure out what your motivation is, Falcone suggests.
 Are you doing this to make some quick cash?
 Because you have Reddit-induced FOMO?
 Or because you want to put your money to work responsibly, and are prepared to think about long-term strategies?